 - Do not approach the landslide area, as it often remains unstable.

 Evacuate your home if it has been damaged or you are in danger, or if the authorities ask you to leave.
 If you don't know where to go, contact your municipality.
-For more information, see the Evacuation page.
+For more details, consult the page Evacuation in the event of a disaster.

 What to do after